t-karasova/grs-samples-python/events/tutorials/tutorial_import_user_events_gcs.md

 You can use this file in the tutorial, or, if you want to use your own data, you should update the names of a bucket and a JSON file in the code samples.

-You should remember that you can only import to Retail catalog events which are **NOT older than 90 days** otherwise the import will fail.
+You can import events that are **NOT older than 90 days** into the Retail catalog.
+Otherwise, the import will fail.

-To keep our historical user evens more recent let's update the timestamps in the import_user_events_tutorial.json.
+To keep our historical user evens more recent, update the timestamps in the **import_user_events_tutorial.json** file.
 Run this script in a Terminal, and you will get the user events with yesterday's date:

 ```bash